manureno/terraform-cheat-sheet/readme.md

 ```

 ### Lock File
-* Provider versions required by a configuration is computed during th init and stored in a .terraform.lock.hcl file
+* Provider versions required by a configuration is computed during the init and stored in a .terraform.lock.hcl file
 * Lock File Change scenarios
   * Dependency on new provider, includes version/contraints/hashes
   * New version of an existing provider